-No-brainer: Organizations in every industry are impacted by crises and can benefit from an effective critical event management (CEM) platform that helps keep their people and assets safe.
+No-brainer: Organizations in every industry are impacted by crises and can benefit from an effective critical event management (CEM) platform that helps keep their people, places and property safe.

 Oil and gas companies need to be aware of any issues at processing facilities, such as leaks or equipment malfunctions.
 Manufacturing companies need to foresee potential supply chain disruptions so they can adjust immediately.
 Technology companies need to prevent cyberattacks and maintain continuity to preserve sensitive data and stakeholder trust.
 And retail companies need to be alerted to active shooters and natural disasters affecting store locations so they can protect life and property.